Raymond Ch’ien Kuo-fung

 Hong Kong businessman Yeung Kin-man hit the big time with Biel Crystal, making touchscreens at his factories in Shenzhen and Huizhou for an estimated two out of every three iPhones produced.
 He donated some of these profits to City University to fund a veterinary school.
 Yeung still owns 51% of the company, with his wife Lam Waiying holding the rest of the shares, since a planned 2018 stock-market listing was postponed indefinitely.

 Through the Regal and iclub brands, Belinda Yeung is in charge of the operations of some 10,000 hotel rooms and 90-plus hotel bars and restaurants in Hong Kong and, increasingly, China where the group is expanding.
 The US-trained hotelier also handles HR management for her employer, Century City Group – she has worked for the Lo family since 1987.
 Yeung is First Vice Chair of the Federation of Hong Kong Hotel Owners.

 A 30-year veteran in the fast-moving consumer goods field, Henry Yim led Amoy Food, the ubiquitous soy sauce company which began life in Xiamen in 1908 and remains beloved in Hong Kong for generations.
-Yim also devised further long-term strategies for Amoy’s condiments and frozen-food arms, before resigning to join Sabert Corporation, another food packaging and services company, as Managing Director in 2017.
+Yim also devised further long-term strategies for Amoy’s condiments and frozen-food arms, before resigning to join Sabert Corporation.
+Earlier this year, he took on the role of Managing Director for Nishimoto Wismettac Group.

 Eric Yim Chi-ming